Chaoyingz/flect/docs/src/documentation/content/introduction.md

 ## Introduction

+Welcome to the tui framework documentation!

+### What is tui?

-Use Pydantic models in the backend that correspond to the properties of React components in the frontend.
-This enables you to quickly develop interactive and beautiful UIs using Python.
+tui is a Python framework for building full-stack web applications.
+It constructs user interfaces by utilizing Pydantic models in the backend that correspond to the properties of React components in the frontend.
+This integration enables quick development of interactive and beautiful UIs using Python.

 The key features are: